ArthurSonzogni/chromiumos-platform2/crash-reporter/docs/design.md

 We would like to have statistics on how often crashes are occurring in the field.
-For every release of Chrome OS on every device we would like to know how frequent unclean shutdowns, user space process, and kernel crashes are.
+For every release of ChromeOS on every device we would like to know how frequent unclean shutdowns, user space process, and kernel crashes are.
 Ideally we can know information on occurrences per individual user, for instance, knowing that 1% of users experience over 5 kernel panics per week.